asio (long-eared owl) flammeus (flaming)

 Du Page County, Illinois — Munger Road — Pratts Wayne Woods Forest Preserve

 I hadn’t been birding around home much in recent months, and I hadn’t been thinking about it much.
 But a week or so ago I read The Feather Quest by Pete Dunne and it gave me inspiration.
 On Monday afternoon, I called the bird hotline for the first time in several years.
 I wasn’t planning on doing any birding, but I wondered if the line was still in existence.
 Short-eared Owls, as many as six of them, were reported from Pratts Wayne Woods.
-I checked the map and saw it was only about five miles south of work.
 This was too close to pass up.
 I didn’t have binoculars or warm clothes with me, but I determined to come prepared on Tuesday.

 As it got closer to dark, I found what I thought the most likely spot and parked.
 A few minutes later an old guy pulled up and asked if I was looking for owls.
 He told me he was going to look further up the road.
 I watched for owls and watched him to see if he was seeing any.
 It was getting pretty dark, and the sun was going behind a bank of clouds on the horizon.
 There was a beautiful red sunset, but that wasn’t what I was looking for.
 A few other birders were driving around, but I didn’t see anyone who looked like he was seeing owls.
 Disappointment was setting in when the old guy came by again.
 He said he had seen two about a quarter mile from where I sat, where Forest Preserve Drive intersects Munger Road.
 I thanked him and headed up that way, but I was skeptical.
 I figured he had just seen the harriers.
 I turned up Forest Preserve Drive and followed it until it entered a housing development.
 I was alone in the area now.
 It was all but dark and very cold.
 I figured I’d missed the owls.
 I felt lonely and discouraged, knowing that I was 20 miles from home and had wasted most of an evening.
 I turned around and headed back toward Munger Road, going slowly, but planning on heading for home.